Amir-Inbar/feedly/README.md

 ### Feed UI Features

-- **Infinite Scrolling:** Load the next 6 items as the user reaches the bottom of the feed.
+- **Infinite Scrolling:** Load the next 6 items as the user reaches the bottom of the feed with 1000ms debounce.
 - **Feed Content:** Presenting post details
 - **Like Button:**
     - Users can like/unlike posts.